 • Be sure to obtain waivers (proof of insurance) from employees who waive benefits.
 Unfortunately, you just can’t take their word for it.
 If you’re audited and no documents on file means you’re paying fines.

-If you’ve made it this far you deserve another cup of coffee (or something stronger depending on where you are in the process).
+If you’ve made it this far into reading about SCA H&W compliance, you deserve another cup of coffee (or something stronger depending on where you are in the process).
 BOOST can help with that too!
 BOOST LLC is sponsoring the September 25th govmates Institute that will focus on how you can CYA in SCA.
 (Breakfast and lunch with beer are included!
 We told you we had you covered.)
-Register for the govmates institute or contact BOOST for more information, [email protected]
+Register for the govmates institute or contact BOOST for more information, [email protected].